EdgeTX/edgetx.github.io/docs/bylaws.md

 When a vacancy in the PSC is created, any member of the PSC may nominate someone for the PSC.
 Nominees must indicate acceptance of the nomination to be eligible for election.
 A self-nomination is treated as already being accepted by the nominee.

 Once all nominations for a PSC position have been made, a vote will be taken from the current PSC.
-The nominee with the most votes will be added to the PSC.
+The nominee with the most votes from the majority of the voting PSC members will be added to the PSC.

 ### PSC Voting Process